ddmitov/perl-executing-browser/README.md

 **Scripting:**
 * CGI-like scripts can be executed locally in a serverless mode, feeding them from standard HTML forms using CGI protocol GET and POST methods.
+* jQuery AJAX requests to local scripts can also be made and all returned data can be seamlessly inserted into the DOM tree using standard jQuery methods.
 * Long-running scripts, or scripts running for arbitrary long time, can also be executed locally in a serverless mode.
 * Perl modules can be loaded from a custom directory without system-wide installation using PATH and/or PERLLIB environment variables.
 * Any version of Perl 5 can be selected from configuration file or by clicking a special URL.